fleet-sdk/fleet/README.md

 ## Ensuring input inclusion

-You can `configureSelector` method to ensure one or more inputs to be included in the transaction.
+You can use `configureSelector` method to ensure one or more inputs to be included in the transaction.
 Useful when working with contracts.

 ```ts
 import { OutputBuilder, TransactionBuilder } from "@fleet-sdk/core";